 - Risk that you won’t meet customer demand.
 Lean inventory models have a bit of risk attached.
 You’re essentially relying on good forecasts and supplier relationships to meet customer purchases just in time, every time.
 So if any hiccups occur, you may not meet the demands of customers, and that could be damaging for your reputation and future sales.

-15 ways to reduce inventory and trim costs
+Inventory reduction techniques: 15 strategies to reduce inventory costs

 Here we examine the 15 best ways to reduce inventory, with a focus on the four core areas of inventory management: Inventory planning, inventory management, manufacturing processes, and supply chain management.